microsoft/bedrock/cluster/environments/azure-multiple-clusters/README.md

     - `traffic_manager_dns_name`: DNS name for accessing the traffic manager url from the internet.
 For ex: `http://<dnsname>.trafficmanager.net`.
     - `traffic_manager_resource_group_name`: Name of the resource group for the Traffic Manager.
     - `traffic_manager_resource_group_location`: Azure region the Traffic Manager resource group.
-* Common Cluster configuration for all three clusters
+* Common configuration for all Kubernetes clusters
     - `cluster_name`: The name of the Kubernetes cluster.
 The location will be added as a suffix.
     - `agent_vm_count`: The number of agents VMs in the the node pool.
     - `dns_prefix`: DNS name for accessing the cluster from the internet.